LoopKit/loopdocs/docs/operation/loop/close-loop.md

 	* You can adjust the absorption time and carb amount to see if that modifies the suggested bolus
 	* You can override the Loop suggestion
 	* Do not be surprised if Loop immediately suspends basal
-	* Loop needs to see glucose start to rise before deciding you need more insulin
+	* Loop needs to see glucose start to rise before deciding you need more insulin after the initial meal bolus recommendation
 	* Loop will not automatically provide more insulin until your glucose is above the lower range of the correction range (but will recommend a manual bolus)

 This is definitely an area where YDMV (your diabetes may vary), so don't expect or accept that what works for others will work for you.
 Test, observe, and adjust as needed.